EC 812

 N:13, K:7

 .
-Marshalian and Ricardian Approaches, Monopolistic, Duopolistic, and Competitive Markets.
-Monopolistic Competition. .
+Marshalian and Ricardian Approaches, Insurance Markets, Risk and Uncertainty, Monopolistic, Duopolistic Monopolistically Competitive, and Perfectly Competitive Markets. .

 Study Guide